MindWarmth/naughty-scrabble/README.md

 ## Game mechanics

-Naughty Board is easy-going multiplayer board game.
+Naughty Board is a peer-to-peer realtime board game.

 The game board consists of 100 cells (10x10).